bcronje/docs/docs/getting-started/define-policy.md

     In a fully connected mesh, all systems in the Policy are connected to one another

-    Here we'll define a policy that connects any systems tagged with `org.any` to any other systems tagged with `org.any` to explicitly create a fully connected mesh.
+    Here we'll define a policy that connects any systems tagged with ==org.any== to any other systems tagged with ==org.any== to explicitly create a fully connected mesh.

     > **Production use:** Fully connected mesh networks may create large numbers of connections between participating systems.
 A fully connected mesh of 16 systems will create 120 connections, but a mesh with 32 participants will create 496 connections.
 You should consider the capabilities of your underlying network infrastructure when deploying a fully connected mesh.
 [Learn more](/management/policy#fully-connected-mesh).

     1. In the Portal, navigate to the `Policies` page.
     2. Select the `Create a new policy` button and describe the new Policy as `Full Mesh`
-    3. Add the `org.any` Tag to the Sender side of the policy.
+    3. Add the ==org.any== Tag to the Sender side of the policy.
-    4. Add the `org.any` Tag to the Receiver side of the policy.
+    4. Add the ==org.any== Tag to the Receiver side of the policy.
     5. Save the policy.

         ![Illustration of how tags are applied to systems](/images/quick-start/policy-full-mesh.png)